Music Soothes Anxiety, Reduces Pain

 A surprise finding was that the music helped study subjects with high levels of anxiety about pain more so than subjects who were not as concerned about the pain.
 This finding was contrary to the initial prediction that anxiety would interfere with a subject’s ability to become absorbed in the music listening task.

-The discovery that anxiety appears to aid engagement with a distraction is considered a new finding.
-Further, this association implies that these personality characteristics should be considered when recommending engagement strategies for pain relief.
+The discovery that anxiety appears to aid engagement with a distraction is considered a new finding, according to the scientists.
+Further, the researchers believe that this association implies that these personality characteristics should be considered when recommending engagement strategies for pain relief.
+Anxiety and other personality factors have generally not been taking into consideration when considering pain relief strategies.

 Source: American Pain Society